FogDong/catalog/addons/trivy-operator/README.md

 # description
 - This addon provides a vulnerability scanner that continuously scans containers deployed in a Kubernetes cluster.
-- More Info is here: https://github.com/devopstales/trivy-operator/blob/main/README.md
+- You can use [AquaSecurity Trivy Operator](https://github.com/aquasecurity/trivy-operator) or [DevopStales Trivy Operator](https://github.com/devopstales/trivy-operator), default is Aqua, you can install Devop with `--type=devop`

 ## Install